divdavem/robot-server/README.md

 actions from the user.

 It has the same API as the [Selenium Java Robot](https://github.com/attester/selenium-java-robot), but it does not use Selenium at all.
-It is implemented as a small HTTP server which listens for incoming XHR requests and executes the corresponding mouse and keyboard actions.
+It is implemented as a small HTTP server which listens for incoming requests and executes the corresponding mouse and keyboard actions.

 ## Installing this tool